Well, Why WOW?

 WOW:World Of Wonders - This category is positioned as an upbeat view of the many marvelous things that are happening, many of which are not considered 'news' by the traditional media.

-WOW:World Of [the] Web - This category tries to convey how the World Wide Web is changing our lives; special emphasis is given to social networks and amplification of the power of individuals.
+WOW:World Of [the] Web - This category tries to convey how the World Wide Web is changing our lives; special emphasis is given to social networks and amplification of the power of individuals through disintermediated immediate communication on up through queued messaging systems and further.

 Is Appendicitis a form of Auto-immune disease?